 Signs and symptoms of depression in teenagers

-As our teenage years can be some of the most mentally and emotionally challenging of our lives, it is important for depression in teenagers to be taken seriously.
+As our teenage years can be some of the most mentally and emotionally challenging of our lives, it is important for any signs and symptoms of depression in teenagers to be taken seriously.
 There are many treatments and therapies available, but many teens find it difficult to seek help.

-Our Guide on Teenage Depression outlines what depression can feel like for teenagers, the signs to look out for and the steps you can take to support a child - click here to download
+Our Guide on Teenage Depression outlines what the mental health condition can feel like for teenagers, the signs and symptoms of depression to look out for and the steps you can take to support a child - click here to download

-Dr Van Zwanenberg (MBBS, MRCPsych, MMedSci) clinical director of Priory's Wellbeing Clinics, and medical director of Priory's Woodbourne Hospital explains how the signs of depression in teens can vary between the environments of home and school, and the steps both parents and teachers can take to make sure a teenager gets the support that they need.
+Dr Hayley Van Zwanenberg (MBBS, MRCPsych, MMedSci) clinical director of Priory's Wellbeing Clinics, and medical director of Priory's Woodbourne Hospital explains how the signs and symptoms of depression in teens can vary between the environments of home and school.

 She says: “Both at home and in school I would be looking for changes in normal behaviour, particularly with their friends.
 Lots of teenagers become stroppy with their parents and like to spend time in their rooms but if they are also isolating themselves from friends and changing in the way they respond to friends, that is concerning.”

-Listed below are some of the signs and symptoms to help spot depression in teenagers at home and in places of education:
+Listed below are some of the signs and symptoms of depression in teenagers that may become apparent at home and in places of education: